zama-ai/concrete-ml/use_case_examples/image_filtering/README.md

 ## Interacting with the application

-Open the given URL link (search for a line like `Running on local URL:  http://127.0.0.1:8888/` in your Terminal 2).
+Open the given URL link (search for a line like `Running on local URL:  http://127.0.0.1:8888/`).